kuzzleio/computed-fields-plugin/README.md

 ## Purpose

-The purpose of this plugin is to allow one to create fields that are computed from other fields of a document. e.g. considering the following document:
+This plugin allows creating computed fields from a document's existing fields.
+For instance, considering the following document:

 ```json
 {